Construction Company Chaos Becomes Calm, Cool and Collected

 This company uses Procore for managing project financials.
 The Xero general ledger was modified to match Procore more closely.
 Total labour costs broken down by project were supplied for entry into Procore.
 We liaised with their internal staff to ensure that Procore and Xero financials matched up once all data had been entered each month.

-We also assisted with other important areas of the accounts: we activated bank feeds for all bank and credit cards; we implemented Receipt Bank to help manage their accounts payable; we trained them in how to run and customise financial reports; we set up correct taxable payments annual reporting; we set up inventory items with full detail so they could be used meaningfully in sales and purchases; we implemented tracking categories for additional reporting functionality; and we trained the accounts payable staff in how to make batch payments to suppliers by using ABA files.
+We also assisted with other important areas of the accounts: we activated bank feeds for all bank and credit cards; we implemented Dext to help manage their accounts payable; we trained them in how to run and customise financial reports; we set up correct taxable payments annual reporting; we set up inventory items with full detail so they could be used meaningfully in sales and purchases; we implemented tracking categories for additional reporting functionality; and we trained the accounts payable staff in how to make batch payments to suppliers by using ABA files.

 It has been very satisfying being able to put into practice much needed changes for this company over the months we worked closely with them.
 The payroll that used to take three days every week now takes an average of three hours per week.
 The staff member who used to spend so much time manually entering and tracking payroll no longer works weekends, and has the time to chase customers for payment—resulting in a more positive cash flow for the business.